thruthesky/easychat/README.md

 * The firestore structure for easychat is fixed.
 If you want to change, you may need to change the security rules and the source code of the package.
 * `/easychat` is the root collection for all chat.
 The document inside this collection has chat room information.
 * `/eachchat/{documentId}/messages` is the collection for storing all the chat messages.
-* `/easychat/{documentId}/users` is the collection for storing all users in the chat room with displayName and photoUrl.
-Using it as a subcollection make it more easy to maintain the users and security.